xlanor/matilda/README.md

 * dateutil
 * PyMySQL

 Setup a MySQL Database.
 A schema will be provided shortly.

-Update token.py with your bot's api token
+Update token.py with your bot's api token, mysql information, and the list of user ids for admin.

 Start your bot with